Producer responsibility for packaging

 Changes in the producer responsibility ordinance

-Producer responsibility for packaging is facing major changes.
-The new producer responsibility ordinance for packaging means, among other things, that:
+Producer responsibility for packaging is currently undergoing major changes which, among other things, mean that:

-- The collection responsibility for household packaging transfers from the producers to the municipalities on January 1, 2024.
+- The collection responsibility for household packaging passed from the producers to the municipalities on 1 January 2024.

-- All households must have access to curbside collection for their packaging January 1, 2027.
+- All households must have access to curbside collection for their packaging by 1 January 2027 at the latest.

-- All producers must be affiliated to an approved producer responsibility organization as of 1 November 2023 and through it finance collection, reception and recycling of all material types from 1 January 2024.
+- All producers must be affiliated to an approved producer responsibility organisation and through it finance the collection, reception and recycling of all types of material.

-- The producer responsibility organization is responsible for ensuring reporting to the Swedish Environmental Protection Agency, payment of the municipal collection, receipt of packaging from professional activities and recycling of packaging of all types of materials (paper, plastic, metal, glass and other materials such as textile, porcelain and other) on behalf of the affiliated producers.
+- The producer responsibility organization (PRO) is responsible for ensuring reporting to the Swedish Environmental Protection Agency, financing of the municipal collection and recycling of packaging of all types of materials (paper, plastic, metal, glass, wood and other materials such as textiles, porcelain and other) on behalf of the affiliated producers.
+The largest PRO is responsible for receiving packaging from businesses.

-The purpose of the new regulation is to increase the recycling of packaging and to reduce the amount of packaging and packaging waste.
-In the regulation, there are also defined goals for material recycling rates up to and beyond the year 2030, as well as new goals linked to reuse and reduced littering, as well as the amount of recycled plastic in packaging.
+The purpose of the new ordinnce is to increase the recycling of packaging and to reduce the amount of packaging and packaging waste.
+In the ordinance, there are also defined goals for material recycling rates up to and beyond the year 2030, as well as new goals linked to reuse and reduced littering, as well as the amount of recycled plastic in packaging.

 Read the ordinance for packaging producer responsibility (In Swedish only)